Reality Winner: Accused leaker wanted to 'burn the White House down'

 "Because my client is a millennial and she knows how to use technology, that's somehow proof of evil intent," said Titus Nichols, Winner's defense attorney.
 "The government is scraping and clawing to build a mountain out of a molehill."

-However, the judge said whether Winner's violent words was "a jet or not, it still concerns" him.
+However, the judge said whether Winner's violent words was "a jest or not, it still concerns" him.

 The Associated Press contributed to this report.